PlutoZhang/ztrial-scenarios/scenario_1.md

 https://myhost:httpsPort/ZLUX/plugins/com.rs.mvd/web/index.html (URL to be replaced with an accessible one)
 1. On the login page of the Zowe Desktop, enter XXX in the Username field.
 1. Enter XXX in the Password field.
 1. Press Enter.
 The Zowe Desktop is opened.

 ## What to do next
-The next step is to use Zowe Command Line Interface ( Zowe CLI) to sumbit a job in Zowe Desktop. let's do it now.
+The next step is to use the MVS Explorer to submit data sets that contain JCL to Job Entry Subsystem (JES).

-# Using Zowe Command Line Interface (Zowe CLI) to submit a job

-Zowe Command Line Interface (Zowe CLI) is a command-line interface that allows users to interact with z/OS from a variety of other platforms, such as cloud or distributed systems, to submit jobs, issue TSO and z/OS console commands, integrate z/OS actions into scripts, and produce responses as JSON documents.
-With this extensible and scriptable interface, you can tie in mainframes to distributed DevOps pipelines and build in automation.
+# Use the MVS Explorer to submit data sets that contain JCL to Job Entry Subsystem (JES)

 ## About this task
-You will use the Zowe CLI component to submit a job...
+You will use the MVS explorer to submit JCL...

 ## Procedure
-Note: Zowe CLI contains a help system that is embedded directly into the command-line interface.
-When you want help with Zowe CLI, you can issue the following help command that provides you with information about the product, syntax, and usage:

-`zowe - - help`
-1. xxx
-1. xxx
-1. xxx
+1. XXX
+2. XXX
+3. XXX

 ## Results